maheshj01/searchfield/README.md

 - `autoValidateMode`: Used to enable/disable this form field auto validation and update its error text.defaults to `AutoValidateMode.disabled`
 - `controller`: TextEditing Controller to interact with the searchfield.
 - `comparator` property to filter out the suggestions with a custom logic (Comparator is deprecated Use `onSearchTextChanged` instead).
+- `dynamicHeightItem`: Set to true to opt-in to dynamic height, defaults to false (`itemHeight : 51`)
 - `emptyWidget`: Custom Widget to show when search returns empty Results or when `showEmpty` is true. (defaults to `SizedBox.shrink`)
 - `enabled`: Defines whether to enable the searchfield defaults to `true`
 - `focusNode` : FocusNode to interact with the searchfield.